Data and Graphs for Grade 1

 A tally mark is a quick way to keep track as you count.
 Four straight lines are written first, and the fifth tally crosses them.

 Tallies make it easier to count groups without starting over every time.
+They also show the counting process as it happens, which helps students stay organized.

 Read Picture Graphs and Bar Graphs